 About halfway down, I realized something was wrong.
 My right binding bail had popped open and I was losing my ski.
 While I continued to plunge down the hill, I was maintaining balance on my left ski.
 But I knew it was likely to end badly.
 I did what I had to — I crashed as safely as I could.

 Getting out of my pack and up wasn’t easy.
 When I did get up, I was soaked.
-So much for maintaining composure and staying dry.
+So much for maintaining composure.
 I was glad no one had seen my crash.
 I walked back uphill to retrieve my other ski.

 I skied across the short flats at the south end of the lake and then up the steep hill that parallels the Hour Pond outlet.
 That first uphill pitch is probably 150′ of vertical.
 I did it with a combination of side-step and side-step traverse.
 It was just too steep and my pack was too heavy to herringbone.

 I skied up along the outlet and across the bridge over the stream and made it to the junction of the Hour Pond and Puffer Pond Trails.
-I stopped for “lunch” —a cliff bar, a quarter Nalgene of water and took a leak.
+I stopped for “lunch” —a cliff bar, a quarter Nalgene of water.
+I took a leak.
 “Keep your pee clear” was a mantra.
 Well hydrated people stay warmer.
 I’d been skiing over 2 hours and I was halfway to Hour Pond from the trailhead.
-That gets me in after 3pm if I push on…that’s a pretty late arrival time for winter camping.
+That gets me in after 3pm if I push on… a pretty late arrival time for winter camping.

 The second part of the ski to Hour always seems to take longer than the map would indicate.
 You climb up and around the flanks of the hills on the southwest corner of Thirteenth Lake.
 Down to your left, through the trees you can see the Hour Pond outlet.
 Eventually you start to descend through some pretty thick stuff.
 If it’s your first time out that way you get the feeling you are heading down to the pond.
 But you are actually coming to an impressive beaver dam and swamp.
 As I skied across the beaver dam the wind was howling.